 If the bottom of your heater is leaking because of extensive rust, you have no choice but to replace it.
 You may also choose to replace a heater in good condition if it isn’t meeting your capacity needs.

-Water heaters come in two main varieties: traditional tank heaters and tankless heaters.
+Water heaters come in two main varieties: traditional tank heaters and tankless water heaters.

 If you choose a traditional tank heater, you’ll likely choose from the following three sizes: